 Among the male directors, there is one female director, Jennifer Leacey.
 She directed several episodes.

 Wanted is currently streaming on Netflix as a Netflix Original.
+[Note: Since I wrote this review, Wanted has moved to Acorn TV.]
 Big thank you to my Twitter pal AngelaThompson for telling me about this great series.
+This is a teaser for season 1.